prashantp-git/Bitcoin-Lite/README.md

-# bcl
+# Bitcoin Lite
+Bitcoin Lite (BCL) is a block-chain based cryptocurrency.
-Starter code for "Bitcoin Lite".
+Starter code provided by Prof. Thomas Austin.
+Modified by Prashant Pardeshi for the HW3.